Grizzly Tales for Gruesome Kids (book): The Princess's Clothes

 Felicity is constantly pampered by her father, who nicknames her Princess, to the point of seemingly believing she was one.
 She has so many clothes and shoes, she has been featured in Vogue and Harpers and Queen articles.
 One day, her mother invites a wrinkly woman with a crocodile-skin briefcase into the house.
 This woman is Miss Shears, a representative of a fashion catalogue, and Felicity's mother wants to show her daughter different clothes.
 Felicity throws a tantrum because her father buys her new clothes every week but she is ignored as Miss Shears shows off brochures advertising outfits that were not pink and lacy.
 Felicity continues her tantrum and runs out of the room, leaving her mother to choose her the frumpiest outfits she has ever seen.
 She refuses to talk to her mother for many days and hides in the garden shed when the outfits are delivered.
 She was horrified to discover that her old clothes had been moved out of her wardrobe and replaced with clothes of different shades of blue.
 Her mother begs her to try something on but Felicity refuses until her mother angrily gives up.
-Because she can not find her old clothes, she improvised with bath towels, a fishing hat, wellington boots and a fur coat, and ran for the school bus, leaving her parents to bicker about who raised her better.
+Because she can not find her old clothes, she improvised with bath towels, a fishing hat, Wellington boots and a fur coat, and ran for the school bus, leaving her parents to bicker about who raised her better.

-Felicity regretts her decision once she arrives at school.
+Felicity regrets her decision once she arrives at school.
 Other pupils tease her and the costume felt uncomfortable everywhere.
 In order not to make her mother win, she plans to get rid of her new outfits by rewrapping them and sending them back to Miss Shears.
 At 11:30 pm that night, she wakes up and took the wrapping paper out of her bin.
 A black parcel sends to "Only to be opened by a princess" appears on the floor, containing tiny scissors inside.
-Felicity goes to the wardrobe and cut at her new clothes.
+Felicity goes to the wardrobe and cuts all her new clothes to shreds.
 As she laughs triumphantly, snipped fabric fell on the floor in rags until she had no clothes left.
 The scissors jumped out of her hand and landed on the top shelf of the wardrobe where her old clothes have been hidden and destroyed them as well.
 The fabric in the room creates a tornado that spins around Felicity and carries her across the room; Miss Shears' face appears in the window and she floats away on a broomstick.
 In the morning, all of Felicity's trimmed clothes have disappeared and her parents are confused.
 She goes to school in her duvet and has done so ever since.